1969 Glasgow Gorbals by-election: Aftermath

 Covering the by-election result the next day, John Warden, the political correspondent of The Glasgow Herald reported that the result was a disappointment for the SNP, arguing that "By the standards of any serious contender as a third party the S.N.P. were knocked out in Gorbals" and that given "the claims and ambitions of their leaders they need to do better than the 25% of the votes they won yesterday."
-Warden further argued that the result signaled "a weakening of the urban strength" that the SNP relied on and that while no one would "write the write the Nationalists off... the S.N.P. challenge has now been cut down to size."
+Warden further argued that the result signaled "a weakening of the urban strength" that the SNP relied on and that while no one would "write the Nationalists off... the S.N.P. challenge has now been cut down to size."
 Warden also argued that of the four seats Labour held in the five by-elections held that day (they lost the fifth in Swindon to the Conservatives), the Gorbals result was the only one where the result was not too close for comfort for the Party.

 At the subsequent general election the following June the three main candidates faced off again, with McElhone greatly increasing his majority and vote share.
 Shearer also slightly increased his vote share and finished second, but the SNP vote share fell from 25% to 7.4% and Brady lost his deposit.